-- 1) Equipment for use in explosive gas atmospheres is divided into two groups- - Group I: Equipment for mines susceptible to firedamp; and - Group II (which can be divided into subgroups IIA, IIB, IIC) Equipment for places with an explosive gas atmosphere, other than mines susceptible to firedamp. - 2) This has also been known as 'gas grouping'. - 3) Explosive dusts atmospheres will be designated as Group III in the future .
+NOTE 1 Equipment for use in explosive gas atmospheres is divided into two groups:

+- Group I: Equipment for mines susceptible to firedamp; and - Group II (which can be divided into subgroups IIA, IIB, IIC): Equipment for places with an explosive gas atmosphere, other than mines susceptible to firedamp.

+NOTE 2 This has also been known as 'gas grouping'.